LogicInteractive/HL_WMF_Video/README.md

 And since its using Windows API's there is also no dependencies, no DLL's or anything to include.
 And should work for 4K video, HDR, Surround etc.

+If you want to build the extension, check the local paths in the visual studio setup.

 **Windows 8+ only (unfortunately)**